madpuppet/Mad64/readme.txt

 CTRL-C         Copy selection to copy buffer
 CTRL-V         Paste from copy buffer

+CTRL-F         Find text.
+If a word is selected, then that word is copied as the search string CTRL-R         Replace text.
+If a word is selected, then that word is copied as the search string and the replace string is cleared

+F1             Open Settings File - saving settings file will auto-apply changed settings in most cases
+               Settings file on Windows is located  %appdata%\madpuppet\mad64\settings.ini

-F1             Open Settings File - saving settings file will auto-apply changed settings in most cases CTRL-F5        Compile and Load PRG file in Vice (use settings file to set up path to VICE)
+CTRL-F5        Compile and Load PRG file in Vice (use settings file to set up path to VICE)

+DOUBLE CLICK   on any word to select the entire word.
+Useful to follow up with a CTRL-F or CTRL-R for search and replace RIGHT CLICK    on the search or replace box to clear and select the box

 6502 ASSEMBLY DIRECTIVES